daaru00/obsidian-commander/README.md

 - Evaluate code block
 - Copy code block
+- Show console output
 - See code output
 - Copy code output

 When a run button in code block is pressed the plugin will create a script file into temporary directory (`/tmp` by default) and execute it using configured executable path.

-Output and error will be showed up in a custom view panel.
+Use the "Show console output" command to open a panel that show output and error.

 ![simple command](./doc/gifs/javascript.gif)